It's broken.

 of PA voters agree on increasing funding for child care teachers to solve the crisis.

-Pennsylvanians signed a petition urging Governor Shapiro to include
+Pennsylvanians who have signed a petition urging Governor Shapiro and the General Assembly to include

-$284 million for a child care teacher recruitment and retention initiative
+$55 million for a child care teacher recruitment and retention initiative in the final 2025-26 buget.

 PA families